 Hey ladies, here are a few tips just for you as you prepare what to pack for London!

-- For Fashion – the most versatile item you can pack for what to wear in London at night – and for daytime sightseeing – is the classic little black dress.
+The most versatile item you can pack for what to wear in London at night – and for daytime sightseeing – is the classic little black dress.
 It’s light and airy enough for warm summer weather – and for chillier spring and fall days – add a pair of leggings underneath and top off with a scarf, and you’ll be more than ready to hit up the town.
 A simple bangle and pair of earrings will add just the right touch for a fancier night out.
 You can’t go wrong!

 For what to wear in London in rainy weather – which occurs year-round – a raincoat that’s a step up from an overly casual outdoors rain jacket is recommended.
 A waterproof, belted trench coat is a classic, attractive alternative that fits into London street fashion while being functional and comfortable.